v6nerd/pyhole/README.md

 - **Very little space-related output.**
 - Unoriginal and uninspired name.

-# Misc changes
+# Developer notes

+- The install process is now split into (building/)installing the deb package, and running pyhole-config to interactively configure.
+- There does not seem to be a good declarative way to set an IP address in Linux, and distros differ heavily in this regard (even Raspbian vs Debian).
+Rather than risk ruining a system, users are ONLY offered to have a static IP configured for them if (a) They are running Raspbian Jessie, AND (b) /etc/network/interfaces is in its default state.
+They will also be warned heavily.
+- Significant code is offloaded into the pyhole Python module and imported into each script, making code reuse far easier.
+- gravity.list is now named gravity.hosts to distinguish from downloaded lists.
-Blacklisting and whitelisting are greatly simplified.
+- Blacklisting and whitelisting have been overhauled and are greatly simplified.
-- Blacklisted domains are now written to a separate hosts file, not the main gravity hosts file.  dnsmasq uses both gravity.hosts and blacklist.hosts.
+	- Blacklisted domains are now written to a separate hosts file - blacklists.hosts.  dnsmasq uses both gravity.hosts and blacklist.hosts.
 	- Whitelisted domains are searched for in the main gravity hosts file, and if present then **commented**.
 Removing a domain from the whitelist uncomments the line.
 This also fixes an issue where un-whitelisting a domain adds a blocking entry into the hosts file where one may have not existed.
+- Admin web interface now runs on a separate port (8080).
+- The AdminLTE is now a git subtree (**not** a submodule) in the same repo.
+Subtrees still let us pull from upstream, but allow the sole repo to be a point-in-time snapshot.